sopho-s/Hackerman/tools/nmap.md

 version detection of each service
 ## -T
 0-4 range of how fast one wishes the scan to go
+## -Pn
+removes the initial ping to the device

 | Timing          | Total Duration |
 | --------------- | -------------- |